9 Judging Model Effectiveness

 Once we have a model, we need to know how well it works.
 A quantitative approach for estimating effectiveness allows us to understand the model, to compare different models, or to tweak the model to improve performance.
 Our focus in tidymodels is on empirical validation; this usually means using data that were not used to create the model as the substrate to measure effectiveness.

 The best approach to empirical validation involves using resampling methods that will be introduced in Chapter 10.
-In this chapter, we will use the test set for illustration purposes and to motivate the need for empirical validation.
+In this chapter, we will motivate the need for empirical validation by using the test set.
 Keep in mind that the test set can only be used once, as explained in Section 5.1.

-The choice of which metrics to examine can be critical.
+When judging model effectiveness, your decision about which metrics to examine can be critical.
 In later chapters, certain model parameters will be empirically optimized and a primary performance metric will be used to choose the best sub-model.
-Choosing the wrong method can easily result in unintended consequences.
+Choosing the wrong metric can easily result in unintended consequences.
 For example, two common metrics for regression models are the root mean squared error (RMSE) and the coefficient of determination (a.k.a. \(R^2\)).
 The former measures accuracy while the latter measures correlation.
 These are not necessarily the same thing.
-This figure demonstrates the difference between the two:
+Figure 9.1 demonstrates the difference between the two.

 A model optimized for RMSE has more variability but has relatively uniform accuracy across the range of the outcome.
 The right panel shows that there is a tighter correlation between the observed and predicted values but this model performs poorly in the tails.

-This chapter will largely focus on the yardstick package.
+This chapter will demonstrate the yardstick package, a core tidymodels packages with the focus of measuring model performance.
 Before illustrating syntax, let’s explore whether empirical validation using performance metrics is worthwhile when a model is focused on inference rather than prediction.

 The effectiveness of any given model depends on how the model will be used.
-An inferential model is used primarily to understand relationships, and typically is discussed with a strong focus on the choice (and validity) of probabilistic distributions and other generative qualities that define the model.
-For a model used primarily for prediction, by contrast, predictive strength is primary and concerns about underlying statistical qualities may be less important.
-Predictive strength is usually focused on how close our predictions come to the observed data, i.e., fidelity of the model predictions to the actual results.
+An inferential model is used primarily to understand relationships, and typically emphasizes the choice (and validity) of probabilistic distributions and other generative qualities that define the model.
+For a model used primarily for prediction, by contrast, predictive strength is of primary importance and other concerns about underlying statistical qualities may be less important.
+Predictive strength is usually determined by how close our predictions come to the observed data, i.e., fidelity of the model predictions to the actual results.
 This chapter focuses on functions that can be used to measure predictive strength.
 However, our advice for those developing inferential models is to use these techniques even when the model will not be used with the primary goal of prediction.